 It’s easy to dismiss the Buddha image in the photo above as one scene out of countless seemingly random scenes on Earth, that just by chance and a stretch of my imagination look like Buddha.
 Ringo asked, “Duzz the rock look like a Buddha statue or do Buddha statues look like rocks?”

 Ringo’s deceptively irritating question sheds light on how inseparable our sapience is from nature.
 The patterns of our minds reflect the patterns of the goo of inseparable relationships of the Universe in which we exist – and vice versa.

 The photo below is a slab of Owyhee Picture Jasper that I purchased a few weeks ago for $5.
 If I cropped out the edges and said it’s a watercolor by a prominent artist, you’d probably believe me, at least for a bit.
-It not only looks like a landscape, but it looks like the eerily like the landscape from where the rough rock was found.
+It not only looks like a landscape, but it looks eerily like the landscape from where the rough rock was found.
 Patterns manifest at many levels and imagination draws upon its novel utilization.

 But there is more to sapience and creativity than works of art.
 The photo below is taken near Natural Bridges National Monument.
 We can see a few species of plants and lots of sand.
 But it only implies the drama between coyotes and rabbits, rattlesnakes and ground squirrels, and hundreds of species of bacteria, insects, and small plants we cannot see.
 Further, it only implies overarching systems such as the weather and consistent energy from the sun.